dorkbox/MinLog/README.md

 <h2>License</h2>

-This project is distributed under the terms of the BSD 3-clause License.
+This project is © 2008 Nathan Sweet (contributors Dan Brown and dorkbox llc), and is distributed under the terms of the BSD 3-clause License.
 See file "LICENSE" for further references.